How To Hide iPhone Home Screen Pages (2023 Guide)

-How Do You Hide Home Screen Page On The iPhone In iOS 14?
+How Do You Hide Home Screen Page On The iPhone?

 So, you want to hide some home screen pages, you say?
-Or you just want to quickly reorder them? iOS 14 allows you to do just that.
+Or do you just want to quickly reorder them? iOS 14 and later allows you to do just that.
 Here’s how:

 - Once your app icons are wiggling on your home screen, tap the home screen page dot icons just above the dock.
 This is the row of dots that each represent one home screen page.
 Tapping this will take you to the “Edit Pages” screen.

 - On the Edit Pages screen, uncheck any home page you want to hide.
-Alternately, recheck it to display it again.
+Alternatively, recheck it to display it again.

 - On the Edit Pages screen, you can also tap and hold the icon for any page and drag it around to reorder your home screen pages.